colevandersWands/19-07-2025/content/6-conditionals/README.md

 ---

+## Truthiness

+Truthiness is a tricky but _very_ important concept in JavaScript, it has to do with whether a value becomes `true` or `false` when you convert it to the `"boolean"` type.
+You do not need to understand everything about truthiness in this module, but understanding the basic idea will make logical operators and control flow more clear.

+To convert a value to type `"boolean"` you just need to pass it to the `Boolean` function that comes built into JS.
+Maybe the easiest way to begin learning truthiness is to learn the _falsy_ values, there are not very many values that convert to `false`.
+All the rest become `true`!

+---

 ## Execution Paths

 Code using conditionals has more than one _execution path_.
 An execution path is the specific lines of code that are executed when you run the program.
 This means that you can no longer just read a program from top to bottom to understand how it works, different values in a program can mean that different lines will execute!

 Creating trace tables, and using the `trace` or `openIn` buttons will help you understand how programs with conditionals behave.

 <details>
 <summary>🥚 2 paths: if else</summary>